Evaluate HF Communication Links

 2. 2D Graphics Window Animation Contours

-4. Use Step Forward () to animate the scenario, one (1) time step at a time.
+4. Click Start () to animate the scenario.
 Be patient.
-Each step forward could take a while to render the next view.
+Each step forward will take a moment to render the next view.

 Summary

-During this tutorial, three HF analyses were performed:
+During this tutorial, you performed three HF analyses:

-1. The first analysis took place between to sites, approximately 60 kilometers apart, using a high angle skip.
-Horizontal dipole antennas were employed at both sites.
-After analyzing the first link, using VOACAP files, you determined a lower frequency was required which significantly improved communications.
+1. The first analysis took place between two sites, approximately 60 kilometers apart, using a high-angle skip.
+You employed horizontal dipole antennas at both sites.
+After analyzing the first link, using VOACAP files, you determined a lower frequency was required, which significantly improved communications.

-2. The second analysis featured a long distance, low angle, multi-hop propagation that featured an external directional antenna pattern on the transmitter and a dipole receiver antenna.
+2. The second analysis featured a long-distance, low-angle, multihop propagation using an external directional antenna pattern on the transmitter and a dipole receiver antenna.
 Again, using VOACAP files, you lowered the frequency and improved the communications link.

-3. The third analysis used the long distant transmitter and receiver to perform wide area coverage, focusing on received isotropic power.
+3. For the third analysis, you employed a long-distant transmitter and receiver to perform wide-area coverage, focusing on received isotropic power.

 On your own

-Throughout the tutorial, hyperlinks were provided that pointed to in depth information concerning Transmitter () and Receiver () objects.
-Now's a good time to go back through this tutorial and view that information.
+Throughout the tutorial, hyperlinks were available that pointed to in-depth information concerning Transmitter () and Receiver () objects.
+Now is a good time to go back through this tutorial and view that information.
 Open the VOACAP.pattern file with Notepad to understand the setup of the external antenna pattern.
 Go to the different receivers and transmitters properties and open the 3D Graphics - Attributes pages.
 Turn on and view Volume Graphics - Show Volume to view the antenna pattern in the 3D Graphics window.
 Try using vertical vice horizontal dipole antennas.
-Adjust the azimuth of the long range transmitter's antenna, and see how that affect coverage.
+Adjust the azimuth of the long-range transmitter's antenna and see how that affects coverage.